PatrickHK24/BigData/README.md

     job_published_count DESC
 LIMIT 6;
 ```
-### When to apply for remote analyst jobs?
+### 6. When to apply for remote Business/Data Analyst jobs?
 Based on the platforms with the highest number of remote Businss/Data Analyst vacancies posted in 2023, the next question to answer is when are most positions published.

 Most vacancies were posted between October and January on LinkedIn, with summer being the "slowest" period.

 ![LinkedIn month posting](./assets/5_LinkedIn_month.png)
-*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on LinkedIn; generated with Excel from SQL result.*
+*Line graph represents when were remote Business/Data Analyst vacancies published in 2023 on LinkedIn; generated with Excel from SQL result.*

 ZipRecruiter and Indeed both show a peak in vacancies posted in January, with June representing a second peak for Indeed solely.
 The end of 2023 was the "slowest" period.

 ![LinkedIn month posting](./assets/5_Indeed_ZipRecruiter_month.png)
-*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on Indeed and ZipRecruiter; generated with Excel from SQL result.*
+*Line graph represents when were remote Business/Data Analyst vacancies published in 2023 on Indeed and ZipRecruiter; generated with Excel from SQL result.*

 ### Query used
 ```sql